-During the development of the LRTP, Destination 2050, MPO staff conducted a Disparate Impact and Disproportionate Burden (DI/DB) analysis to determine if minority and low-income populations would likely be disproportionately impacted by the projects, in the aggregate, in the LRTP compared to nonminority and non-low-income populations, respectively.
+During the development of the 2023 LRTP, Destination 2050, MPO staff conducted a Disparate Impact and Disproportionate Burden (DI/DB) analysis to determine if minority and low-income populations would likely be disproportionately impacted by the projects, in the aggregate, in the LRTP compared to nonminority and non-low-income populations, respectively.
 These impacts are assumed to occur by 2050, if all the projects included in the plan are built.
 Disparate impacts-adverse impacts on minority populations-and disproportionate burdens-adverse impacts on low-income populations-were identified for several metrics:

-- · Access to jobs by transit (low-income population) - · Access to healthcare by transit (low-income and minority populations) - Access to all parks by highway (low-income population) - Average travel time by roadway (minority population) - Average travel time by transit (minority population)
+- Access to jobs within a 45-minute transit trip (low-income population) - Access to healthcare within a 25-minute transit trip (low-income and minority populations) - Access to parks/open space within a 45-minute drive (low-income population) - Average travel time for drive trips (minority population) - Average travel time for transit trips (minority population)

-As is required by federal regulations, the MPO must mitigate these disparate impacts and disproportionate burdens, which is being done through the projects funded in the TIP.
-To initiate this process, we conducted an initial DI/DB Mitigation Analysis in the fall of 2023 and winter of 2024.
+As is required by federal regulations, the MPO must mitigate these disparate impacts and disproportionate burdens, which is being done by funding projects in the TIP that would offset these impacts.
+To initiate this process, we conducted a DI/DB Mitigation Analysis in the winter of 2024.
 This section describes the results of that analysis.